New tummy ache

 What should you do?

-- Give them pain relief such as paracetamol and/or ibuprofen.
-Always try and give ibuprofen with something to eat or drink
+- Give them pain relief such as Paracetamol or Ibuprofen.

 - If your child also has runny poos (diarrhoea), try to avoid them getting dehydrated (see diarrhoea and vomiting information sheet)